sitambhra/duco-integration-project/README.md

- # 🧩 Mini Integration Platform – Duco Pre-Interview Project
+ # 🧩 Mini Integration Platform

 This project demonstrates a lightweight integration between two mock systems — a **CRM (Customer Relationship Management)** system and an **Inventory** system — using REST APIs and a simple middleware polling service.